longturn/freeciv21/docs/Modding/Tilesets/graphics.rst

 :strong:`String Lists`

-  String lists are aa comma-separated list of strings.
+  String lists are a comma-separated list of strings.

 * :code:`files` : A list of :file:`.spec` files to scan for sprites.
 See "individual spec files", below.